-You can’t just build a strategy out of random components and hope for the best.
-An effective cyber security strategy is difficult to formulate.
+But you can’t just build a strategy out of random components and hope for the best.
+An effective cyber security strategy is difficult to put together.
 However, with the right guidance you can create a resilient strategy that protects your business.

-In this article, we’ll outline three elements that create a cyber security strategy.
+In this article, we’ll outline five elements that create a cyber security strategy.
 We’ll also describe how the Australian government approaches its cyber strategy and how this can be applied to business.

-The three elements of an effective cyber security strategy are:
+The five elements of an effective cyber security strategy are:

 But first, let’s take a look at what we mean by ‘cyber security strategy’.

 A cyber security strategy is an action plan detailing how a business will protect itself from cyber threats.

 An effective cyber security strategy provides a blueprint on what to prioritise in order have a safe and secure cyber environment.
 As such, a good strategy is based on principles of cyber security and focuses on how you should allocate resources to align with the business’s cyber security goals.

 Without a strategy in place, much of what we do is aimless and inefficient.